Quirks, Bugs, Workarounds, and Hints

 iOS's attestation implementation is mostly sane, with proper certificate validity and an always present attestation creation time.
 The diversity of Android implementations, however, leads to a form of anarchy that undermines some requirements for attestation checks.
 In fact, many Android devices mess up a correctly encoded certificate validity, or the attestation statement validity, or both.

-Luckily, this can be worked around iff challenges issued by the back-end expire after a couple of minutes, and iff they are rooted in a truly random value only used once, that is invalidated once used!
+Luckily, this can be worked around if and only if challenges issued by the back-end expire after a couple of minutes and are rooted in a truly random value only used once, that is invalidated once used.

 Warden Supreme Default Behaviour

-Warden supreme also ships with a default nonce generation service and a challenge validation component that follows this strategy.
-Hence, Warden Supreme behave as follows by default:
+Warden Supreme also ships with a default nonce generation service and a challenge validation component that follows this strategy.
+Hence, Warden Supreme behaves as follows by default:

 - Generating truly random nonces that expire after this very same iOS validity

-- Completely disabling the validity checks on the leaf certificate and the encoded attestation proof validity period on Android.
+- Completely disabling the validity checks on the leaf certificate and the encoded attestation statement validity period on Android.

 The Warden Supreme defaults do not have any adverse impact on security that matters in practice because Warden Supreme checks the validity of challenges before an attestation proof is even parsed.
 In addition, Warden Supreme communicates nonce validity periods to clients.
-The validity period encoded into challenges is shifted by the inverse verification time offset, as the clients have an inverse view on relative clock drifts between back-end and themselves.
+The validity period encoded into challenges is shifted by the inverse verification time offset, because clients see the drift in the opposite direction.
 Communicating this information to clients has the inherent benefit that large clock drifts can be caught right away and communicated to the user.

 Changing Defaults